florencex5/Hard_Commodities/analysis_and_methodology/The_interconnectedness_new.md

-# The Interconnectedness -- Analysis Report & Methodology
+# Chapter Two: The Interconnectedness -- Analysis Report & Methodology

 ## THE PROBLEM
 * What role does climate change play in reshaping the relationship between major hard commodities?